Tex-Mex Migas is a 10-minute Mexican egg dish that is perfect for breakfast, lunch or brunch!

 - salt and pepper to taste

-Pour eggs over vegetables and let sit for 30 seconds3 large eggs
+- Pour eggs over vegetables and let sit for 30 seconds3 large eggs

 - Stir continuously until eggs reach desired consistency; taste for saltsalt and pepper to taste